General Radial-Composition Correlations in Two-Component Many-Body Systems: Abstract

 \section{Abstract}

-The linear correlation between RMS radius difference and composition asymmetry in two-component many-body systems is a robust feature observed across nuclear experiments, diverse theoretical models, and metallic nano-alloy cluster calculations.
-By employing random-interaction ensembles within a Hartree-Fock framework, we demonstrate that this correlation is not a trivial consequence of many-body symmetries.
-Instead, we identify the short-range, attractive central potential as the essential ingredient for its emergence, a mechanism underpinned by the Moshinsky transformation and the virial theorem within a harmonic-oscillator approximation of such a potential.
+The linear correlation between RMS radius difference and composition asymmetry in two-component many-body systems is a robust feature observed across nuclear experiments, diverse nuclear structural models, molecular dynamic simulations for bimetallic clusters, and galactic modeling with self-interacting dark matter.
+We identify the short-range attractive central force as the key ingredient for its emergence, a mechanism underpinned by the coordinate transformation under low-energy harmonic-oscillator approximation, the virial theorem, and Pauli principle/hard core potential, in many-fermion system/classic many-body system.

 \end{CJK*}